HirotheChamp/HirotheChampArtistPage/README.md

 ## Acknowledgement

-This project idea came to mind since I did not have a website to showcase my work.
-I wanted a website with mobile functionality as well.
+I am a musical artist and wanted to create a website for fans to go to.

 <hr></hr>